seamicole/python-django-rest-demo/README.md

 - <a href="https://drf-demo-backend-production.herokuapp.com/api/countries?filter{currency.code.iexact}=Usd">api / countries / ? filter{currency.code.iexact} = Usd</a>

+Furthermore, we'll notice that relation traversal applies to child relations as well as parent relations.

+The following request will return a list of countries who have at least one city named "Georgetown":

+- <a href="https://drf-demo-backend-production.herokuapp.com/api/countries?filter{cities.name}=Georgetown">api / countries / ? filter{cities.name} = Georgetown</a>

 #### In

 The `in` filter will match results based on whether the exact value of a given field is one of a list of values.